USEPA/WNTR/documentation/advancedsim.rst

 The threads in the standard Python threading module do return a value.
-However, because the threads are lightweight, they can store results in a single mutable object that is contianed by the main process, such as a dictionary or list, as long as the indices are unique.
+However, because the threads are lightweight, they can store results in a single mutable object that is contained by the main process, such as a dictionary or list, as long as the indices are unique.
-For details on how to use threading, see the :class:`threading` module in the standard python library documentation.
+For details on how to use threading, see the :class:`threading` module in the standard Python library documentation.

 To test the difference in performance, the simulation can be run sequentially and then in parallel.
 First, the simulations are run sequentially.
-To make the results interesting, each simulation will run for one longer than the previous.
+To make the results interesting, each simulation will run for one day longer than the previous simulation.

 .. doctest::